Kentico/devnet.kentico.com/README.md

 Once your extension meets the above-mentioned criteria you can add it by submitting a pull request to this repository.

 Projects are located in the [manifest.json](https://github.com/Kentico/devnet.kentico.com/blob/master/marketplace/manifest.json) file.
-To add your project create a new entry in the json object.
+To add your project create a new entry in the JSON object.
 [This guide](https://help.github.com/en/articles/editing-files-in-another-users-repository) shows you how to propose new changes directly in your browser without having to clone the repository to your machine.

 The `.json` file entry contains details about your projects: